RobotAlexa/alexa_java_client/README.md

 * Added support to automatically detect if the AVS Java Sample App should start in headless mode.
 * Added support for Raspbian Stretch.

-*Knwon Issues*
+*Known Issues*

-* Error running the WakeWordAgent with Pi 2 on Stretch.
+* Error running the WakeWordAgent with Stretch on Pi 2.

 **July 6, 2017:**